suyashmishra20003/angular_concepts/Angular_Notes/9_ngTemplate.md

 # ng-template

-In Angular, ng-template is a powerful directive that allows you to define template content that is not rendered by default but can be injected or projected into other parts of your application dynamically.
+In Angular, ng-template is a powerful ***directive*** that allows you to define template content that is not rendered by default but can be injected or projected into other parts of your application dynamically.
 This enables you to create reusable UI components, enhance code organization, and manage conditional rendering effectively.
+- ng-container is a special **element** while a template is a **directive**
 ## Key Characteristics

 - Creates a template that remains hidden initially (no content displayed in the DOM).